vickmuir/Backup/configure-bmr-backup-windows.md

 4. For **Backup Source Type**, select the file system type you want to back up from the pull-down menu, then click **Next**
 5. The **Job Type Selection** menu is displayed.
 Check the box next to **Bare Metal Restore** and click **Next** to continue.
 6. Click **Yes** on the Confirmation windows.
-7. The screen shows that the new job is now in the Backup set.
+7. The screen shows that the new job is now in the backup set.
 Click **Next**.
 8. The screen displays encryption options and advanced backup options.
 Normally these options aren't needed.
 Click **Next**.
 9. On the **Create a schedule** page, you have two choices.
-   - click **Next** to create a manual job, and proceed to running your new job
+   - Click **Next** to create a manual job, and proceed to running your new job
    - Click **Add** to schedule a time-based backup job.
      1. Select the days and the time of day to run your backups.
      2. Select your Retention Scheme.
 Read more about Retention Schemes [here](evault-backup-faq.html#how-do-the-retention-schemes-work-)